columnflow/columnflow/docs/practices.md

 ```ReduceEvents``` procedure.
 The selection steps to be shown can be chosen with the
 ```--selector-steps``` argument.

-TODO: from which task on is ```--shift``` needed?
-Calibrate events? + Check the exact arguments of the various tasks.

 It should also be added that there are additional parameters specific for the tasks in columnflow,